Buffalo Creek Vacations: Sleep in a Caboose Where the Buffalo Roam in NC

 Thank you to Buffalo Creek Vacations for inviting us to stay on their property.

-Buffalo Creek Vacations is located in Clyde, North Carolina, about an hour and 45 minutes from the Upstate and right in the middle of so many fantastic places in Western North Carolina like the Biltmore in Asheville, the adorable town of Waynesville, and some of the best hiking trails in the state.
-But Buffalo Creek has its own claim to fame because they have an entire buffalo herd roaming on their property.
+Buffalo Creek Vacations is in Clyde, North Carolina, about an hour and 45 minutes from the Upstate.
+It’s right in the middle of so many fantastic places in Western North Carolina, like the Biltmore in Asheville, the adorable town of Waynesville, and some of the best hiking trails in the state.
+But Buffalo Creek has its own claim to fame because they have an entire buffalo herd roaming the property.

 About Buffalo Creek Vacations

 Harold Clackett was a UPS driver on Long Island, New York when he decided he wanted to get out of the rat race and find someplace beautiful to retire with his wife, Harriet.
-He had a love of all things America so decided he would do something about it and raise bison.
-So he built a log cabin in Clyde, NC, with views of the Great Smoky Mountains, and worked on that big dream of his in 1994.
+He had a love of all things America so he decided he would raise bison.
+In 1994, Harold built a log cabin in Clyde with views of the Great Smoky Mountains and worked on that big bison dream of his.

 A decade later, the 40 acres behind Harold and Harriet’s log cabin and bison ranch went up for sale.
-The Clackett kids – five boys and one girl – and their spouses decided they wanted to expand their dad’s dream and create a vacation rental business, along with the bison ranch.
+The Clackett kids – five boys and one girl – and their spouses decided they wanted to expand their dad’s dream and create a vacation rental business to go with the bison ranch.
 So they bought the land and built beautiful cabins on it.

 Harold is also a train enthusiast.
 He had lots of model trains in his basement and just loved tinkering with them.
-So in 2016, the Clackett family bought a decommissioned caboose and had it shipped all the way to the mountains, renovated it, and started renting it out.
-Then came another caboose and Buffalo Creek Vacations made a national list of the Top 10 coolest places to stay in the country.
+So in 2016, the Clackett family bought a decommissioned caboose, shipped it all the way to the mountains, renovated it, and started renting it out.
+Then came another caboose, and Buffalo Creek Vacations made a national list of the Top 10 coolest places to stay in the country.
 High-five!

-They have two cabooses for rent and are currently renovating four more.
+They have three cabooses for rent and are currently renovating others.

 The caboose rental we stayed in, the Gray Caboose, was part of the Seaboard Coast Line, which operated all along the Eastern Seaboard starting in 1967.
 I’m fascinated with all things history and loved the story behind the cabooses on the property.